cjlee112/socraticqs2/doc/devintro.rst

 * **Using GitHub desktop client**

   Unfortunately, this is less user friendly.
-However, you can achieve the same goad by doing following:
+However, you can achieve the same goal by doing following:

 #.
 Go to the setting tab of your fork.